Expedite Your Real Property Transaction

 If you already have an estate plan and recently retired, got divorced or lost your spouse, it is a good time to have your estate plan updated with your current information and to comply with Kentucky's updated laws.
 Kimberly can help you with important matters such as:

 Barnard Law Office PLLC in Wilmore provides knowledgeable estate planning and compassionate probate representation for individuals and families throughout the Jessamine County and the Lexington-Fayette metropolitan area.
-Call the firm at 859-858-0323 or complete the online form.
+Call the firm at 859-858-0323.

 This is an advertisement.